urbit/docs/docs/using/filesystem.md

 ### Merge strategies

-`%init` - Used iff it's the first commit to a desk.
+`%init` - Used if it's the first commit to a desk.
+Also can be used to "reinitialize" a desk -- revision numbers keep going up, but the new revision isn't necessarily a descendent of the previously-numbered version.

 `%this` - Keep what's in Bob's desk, but join the ancestry.

 `%that` - take what's in Alice's desk, but join the ancestry.
 This is the reverse of `%this`.
+This is different from `%init` because the new commit has both sides in its ancestry.

 `%fine` - "fast-forward" merge.
 This succeeds iff one head is in the ancestry of the other.